 Savoring the taste of a Drumstick ice cream cone couldn't be easier with this deconstructed Drumstick ice cream sundae!
-Your favorite ice cream is topped with an easy homemade dark chocolate Magic Shell, covered in chopped roasted peanuts, and garnished with waffle cone pieces.
+Your favorite ice cream is topped with an easy homemade dark chocolate shell, covered in chopped roasted peanuts, and garnished with waffle cone pieces.

 Originally I had plans to post one of my favorite steak recipes today.
 It has a simple marinade consisting of kitchen staples and it's in our weeknight and weekend dinner starting line ups.
 We love it.

 This is not that post.
 This deconstructed Drumstick ice cream sundae came along this weekend and bossily cut to the front of the line.
 I had to comply though -- a dessert as tasty and simple (so simple) as this one deserves to be shared ASAP.
 Plus if it's hot, hot, HOT by you (still no sign of temps lower than 90ºF here), ice cream may be more of a welcome sight than steak.
 And I love steak.

 This ice cream sundae features all of the great flavors of Drumstick ice cream cones, but really can be taken any which way you want.